PrestaShop/prestashop-specs/content/1.7/back-office/catalog/attributes-and-features/attributes/attributes-listing.md

 The action can be canceled by clicking on the cross or on the cancel button.
 After clicking on "Delete" button, the attribute and all its values are deleted, a successful message is displayed "Successful deletion."

+#### Search
+The search button is disabled as long as no search field has been filled.
+After clicking on "search", the "search" button is disabled and a "reset" button is displayed.
+If there is no results for the search done, the following message is displayed: "No records found".
+When clicking on "reset", the search is removed and all the results are displayed.

 ## Multistore

  Only the attributes created in the selected store or store group (through the context) are displayed.